arkona-technologies/vapi-tutorial/README.md

 ## Additional Requirements
 Some scripts require some more specialized software for displaying or converting graphics, see [*Requirements.md*](requirements.md) for more information.

+## Usage
+By running `make.sh` you will be asked to provide the ip-address of your development blade from which vscript/vapi and vutil will be downloaded via npm.
+Additionaly it will make sure that the example scripts will be executed on your development blade via the *ip* parameter in `blade.json`.

+Afterwards you can start the interactive tutorial by running `runkiosk.sh` and visiting http://localhost:4000.